Roti Vs Rice

 |Vitamin B-1||0.45 µg||0.16 µg|

 |Iron||2.2 mg||1.46 mg|

 |Manganese||1.74 mg||0.35 mg|

 |Selenium||26.6 µg||7.5 µg|

-So finally, if you are really looking for weight loss you can include whole wheat roti based on your requirement and about rice I would suggest instead of white rice you can include Brown Rice in your diet which is the best option and contains a bunch of vitamins, fibers, and minerals in it.
-For roti or chapati, you can include multi-grain flour in whole wheat flour and that will the best combination for fulfilling your daily nutrition values.
+So, if you are really looking for weight loss you can include whole wheat roti based on your requirement and about rice.
+I would suggest instead of white rice you can include Brown Rice in your diet.
+And it is the best option and contains bunch of vitamins, fibers, minerals in it.
+For roti or chapati you can include multigrain flour in whole wheat flour and that will the best combination for fulfilling your daily nutrition values.